-Volatile demand for tungsten and gold and the volatile prices for tungsten and gold may make it difficult or impossible for the Company to obtain debt financing or equity financing on commercially acceptable terms or at all.
-Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of its tungsten and gold projects with the possible loss of the rights to such properties.
+Volatile demand for tungsten and other specialty metals and the volatile prices for these metals may make it difficult or impossible for the Company to obtain debt financing or equity financing on commercially acceptable terms or at all.
+Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of any of its projects with the possible loss of the rights to such properties.
 If exploration or the development of any mine is delayed, such delay would have a material and adverse effect on the Company's business, financial condition and results of operation.